-If a student fails a required or optional course for any reason, alternative options exist for making up the course.
+If a student fails a course for any reason, alternative options may exist for making up the course.
 Students should contact the registrar for more details.

 Please note standard tuition does not cover the cost of re-taking a failed course.
-Course retakes must be paid for according to per credit rates (i.e., \$350 per credit).
+Course retakes must be paid for according to per credit rates (i.e., \$400 per credit).